alexandraveres7/DuDe-Relations-Plugin/README.md

 You can also get this project as a Docker container from [DockerHub](https://hub.docker.com/r/alexandraveres7/dude-relations)

+To get the container:

+`$ docker pull alexandraveres7/dude-relations`

+To run the container use the command below:

-`$docker run -v <path to folder you want to create relations for>:/ale -v <path to folder you wish to see results in/result.json>:/dude-relations/result.json dude-relations-plugin`
+`$ docker run -v <path to folder you want to create relations for>:/ale -v <path to folder you wish to see results in/result.json>:/dude-relations/result.json alexandraveres7/dude-relations`

 <h2 >Contributing</h2>
 We are not open to new contributors.